 Pop-up & right-click context menu: Search discoverE directly from the LibX pop-up or using the right-click context menu.

 Quick full text access to many journal articles: LibX can use Google Scholar to search for articles and direct you to the electronic copy subscribed to by Emory Libraries.
 Select a citation, then click Find It @ Emory.

 Support for off-campus access via EZProxy: Using the Emory Libraries' EZProxy server, you may reload a page through the proxy, or follow a link via the proxy, making it appear as though you are coming from an on-campus computer.

 Pubmed IDs link to Emory's SFX OpenURL resolver.
 Example: PMID: 16646082.

 Support for xISBN: A book title can have different ISBNs for the paperback, the hardcover, even for different editions.
-LibX supports OCLC's xISBN service, and can find a book, given an ISBN, even if Emory's Libraries hold this book under a different ISBN.
+LibX supports OCLC's xISBN service, and given an ISBN can find a book in discoverE even if Emory's Libraries hold this book under a different ISBN.